JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 }
 ```

-With these approximate type checker changes, the type checker allows for code before the `super(...)` so long as it doesn't immediately reference `super` or `this`.
+With these approximate type checker changes, the type checker allows for code before the `super()` call so long as it doesn't immediately reference `super` or `this`.

 That leaves us with making TypeScript's code emit properly output JavaScript for these new constructor variants.